 F. Procedures shall reflect standards of fundamental fairness .
 Minor deviations from procedural guidelines suggested in this Code, shall not invalidate a decision or process.
 The Vice Provost for Student Affairs and Dean of Students or designee may invalidate a decision or process when they determine deviations significantly impacted the rights of the involved students and/or the University.

 When used in this Code,

-“Student” means any person currently enrolled whether full-time, part-time, or visiting, on a leave of absence or continuous enrollment, pursuing undergraduate, graduate or professional studies, whether or not in pursuit of a degree or of any form of certificate of completion.
-An individual new to the university is deemed a student for purposes of this Code on the first day of classes or when participating in any official university activity, including residence in university residential facilities, whichever occurs first.
+H. “Student” means any person currently enrolled whether full-time, part-time, or visiting, on a leave of absence or continuous enrollment, pursuing undergraduate, graduate or professional studies, whether or not in pursuit of a degree or of any form of certificate of completion.
+An individual new to the university is

-“University premises” means buildings or grounds owned, leased, or controlled by the university, or in which the university has an ownership interest, including, but not limited to, buildings or grounds in which students reside and university food service facilities are located, or facilities operated in the name of any officially registered student organization.
+I. “University premises” means buildings or grounds owned, leased, or controlled by the university .
+University premises can also include buildings or grounds in which the university has an ownership interest .
+This includes, but is not limited to, buildings or grounds in which students reside and university food service facilities are located, or facilities operated in the name of any officially registered student organization.
 This definition is not limited to buildings or grounds owned or leased by the university at the Foggy Bottom Campus.